On Choosing the Poems and Letter

 In this poem, an unnamed “he” tells his “homely tale” to the speaker, but his is a story about being “homeless” and bereft of human company, his crumpled cheek knowing “No other kiss … Than flake of snow.”
 This discrepancy is repeated in his description, an “infant face” marked by “The Cicatrice of years,” an arresting word that sounds to me like “Sycorax,” the vicious and powerful witch and mother of Caliban in Shakespeare’s The Tempest.

 Thus, mothers are on our mind as we read the third stanza that speculates on the causes of the unnamed man’s destitution, which begins with the primary loss: “If Mother – in the Grave.”
-Dickinson goes on to include father lost at sea, God the Father lost to doubt, community “below” and “above,” all means of comfort and support having lost or missed “a Barefoot Citizen,” the orphaned pilgrim of the poem.
+Dickinson goes on to include father lost at sea, God the Father lost to doubt, community “below” and “above,” all means of comfort and support lost or missed by “a Barefoot Citizen,” the orphaned pilgrim of the poem.
 The last line reverses the whole sad story in its unexpected declaration: “I’ve ransomed it– alive,” with its variant: “I’ve found it– ‘tis alive.”
 How does the speaker find or ransom this bereft citizen, this motherless child?
 Is it by listening to and retelling his story?
 Is that one of the functions of mothers and mothering?

 The Day undressed -